Kengo Kuma

 His book Anti-Object calls for an architecture of relations that respects its surroundings instead of dominating them.
 Even heavy stone is sliced thin and layered so a building reads as gentle, light, and human in scale.

-02 / Seven key projects
+02 / Six key projects

 Selected works